wikiepeidia/NATRO-MACRO-MOD/README.md

 1. i aint provide the natro macro in this fork.
 2. please edit the code yourself
 3. i use this markdown to avoid have to post on my discord
-4. all of these code are from chatgpt. failure could happen. version might vary.
+4. all of these code are from chatgpt.
+5.  though failure are rare, it can cause EXCEPTION at no moment. you need to know where to edit.

 <a name="CODE"><h2>🧑‍💻 MODS</h2></a>